 If your heart is set on staying in San Marco, make sure to keep an eye out for off-season hotel deals and possible discounts, as lodgings can be extremely expensive near St. Mark’s.

-3. Cannaregio, where to stay in Venice on a budget
+2. Dorsoduro, where to stay in Venice for nightlife

 Venice’s smallest sestiere or subdivision, the San Polo district borders with the Canale Grande, Dorsoduro, and Santa Croce.